 What does your company stand for?
 Why do you do what you do, what is it that drives you to do so?
 What value is at stake?
 What influences are threatening this value?
 Waste, greed, carelessness, marginalisation?
 How do you deal with this conflict, and what do you give back to society?
 These questions help you arrive at a captivating brand story.
 And what’s more, you become an exciting story brand that demonstrates a clear attitude, becoming meaningful for people in the process.
 A lot of companies make the mistake of telling an overly pleasant story about themselves, which is not very exciting and even less authentic, because after all, we don’t live in a perfect world.
 Seize the opportunity to position yourself as a story brand.
 With a clear stance, you may rub someone the wrong way here or there, but you also won’t perish in the first storm on the horizon.

-In our storytelling workshop we help you find your own brand story and develop individual practical exercises based on your own content.
+In our storytelling online course we help you find your own brand story and develop individual practical exercises based on your own content.

 If you are interested or have any questions, please do not hesitate to contact us: call +49 611 .
 238 50 10 or by eMail to kontakt(at)diefirma.de.